micmejia/bible-dump/NKJV/Genesis/Gen 27.md

 But his mother said to him, "_Let_ your curse _be_ on me, my son; only obey my voice, and go, get _them_ for me."

 ###### 14
-And he went and got _them_ and brought _them_ to his mother, and his mother made [^c]savory food, such as his father loved.
+And he went and got _them_ and brought _them_ to his mother, and his mother made savory food, such as his father loved.

 ###### 15
 Then Rebekah took the choice clothes of her elder son Esau, which _were_ with her in the house, and put them on Jacob her younger son.